 - Representation of Cintra Infrastructures and Meridiam Infrastructure as sponsors in connection with their bid in respect of the I-10 Mobile Bayway Project in Alabama.

-- Representation of Macquarie Capital in bid for development of a bridge project in Illinois.
+- Representation of Macquarie Capital in its bid for development of a bridge project in Illinois.

-- Representation of lenders in connection with various credit facilities for oil and gas drilling projects in Mexico.
+- Representation of Gramercy Funds Management in respect of various project-related credit facilities to companies in Mexico.

-- Representation of a lender in connection with a loan facility to a Peruvian construction company.
+- Representation of Meridiam Infrastructure in connection with a financing transaction in relation to a hospital development project in Chile.

-- Representation of Deutsche Bank AG, London Branch, as initial lender, sole book-runner and lead arranger in a $300 million term loan facility to Telecom Argentina S.A., to refinance an existing bridge loan facility.
+- Representation of Deutsche Bank, as initial lender, sole book-runner and lead arranger in a $300 million term loan facility to Telecom Argentina S.A., and subsequent refinancing with senior notes.

-- Representation of lenders in connection with financing commitments for credit facilities to finance the acquisition of Latin American assets of a major global power producer.
+- Representation of Deutsche Bank and Credit Suisse in connection with financing commitments for credit facilities to finance the acquisition of Latin American assets of a major global power producer.

-- Representation of Deutsche Bank Securities, Credicorp Capital, Citigroup, Morgan Stanley and Scotiabank as initial purchasers and Interbank as co-manager in the issuance by Orazul Energy Egenor S. en C. por A., a Peruvian partnership limited by shares, of $550 million of its 5.625% Senior Notes due 2027.
+- Representation of Deutsche Bank Securities, Credicorp Capital, Citigroup, Morgan Stanley and Scotiabank as initial purchasers and Interbank as co-manager in the issuance by Orazul Energy Egenor, a Peruvian power company, of $550 million of its 5.625% Senior Notes due 2027.

-- Representation of Deutsche Bank AG, Banco de Credito del Peru, The Bank of Nova Scotia and Banco Internacional del Peru S.A.A. as lenders in respect of a $450 million senior secured credit facility to Orazul Energia Partners S.A.C., a Peruvian company, the proceeds of which were used to finance, in part, the purchase of the business of Duke Energy International Group S.a r.l. in Peru from Duke Energy Brazil Holdings II, C.V. and Duke Energy Uruguay Investments SRL.
+- Representation of Deutsche Bank, Banco de Credito del Peru, Bank of Nova Scotia and Banco Internacional del Peru as lenders in respect of a $450 million senior secured credit facility to Orazul Energia Partners in order to finance the purchase of the business of Duke Energy International Group.

 - Representation of NML Capital, Ltd. (an affiliate of Elliott Management Corporation) in connection with its $2.4 billion settlement with the Republic of Argentina to satisfy NML’s claims on Argentina’s defaulted bonds.